9 Reading and Writing Principles You Can Apply to Your Life

 One of my favorite principles of reading and writing is the ability to rewrite.
 We can proofread and edit our writing endlessly, which means we can refine and improve our ideas until we’re happy with them.
 Over time, you’ll find that the nature of ideas and knowledge is ever-changing.
 Once you think you really know something, you are able to see farther, and thus your knowledge changes.

 The more we know, the farther we see, and with new information, we should change our decisions.
 Therefore, we can rewrite and improve our thought process.
 I have gone back to edit many of the I.B. articles as my thinking evolves the more that I write.
-Writing and thinking have a special iterative relationship: The more we write, the better we think—and the better we think, our writing improves.
+Writing and thinking have a special iterative relationship: The more we write, the better we think—and the better we think, the better our writing.

 8. Consider writing with purpose.